meredithfranklin/MISR/README.md

 # spatial
-Code for processing, mapping and integrating MISR satellite data with AQS, Aeronet and ICV data.
+Code for processing, mapping and integrating MISR satellite data with AQS, STN, ICV and meteorological data.